Our School App Stay connected on the go...

 - To be assigned additional hours of silent study if I am not managing my study periods

-- To be placed on monitoring with my Tutor or the Director of Sixth Form studies for additional meetings and support
+- To be placed on monitoring with my Tutor or the Head of Year for additional meetings and support

-- To have restrictions placed on my privileges as a Sixth Form student
+- Restrictions to be placed on my privileges as a Sixth Form student

 - To be invited to a meeting, with my parents, to review my progress.